jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 ## Training
 > :memo: Provide training information
-> • Provide detailes for preprocessing, hyperparameters, random seeds, and environment
+> • Provide details for preprocessing, hyperparameters, random seeds, and environment
 > • Provide a command line example for training

 Please run this command line for training.